-Very helpful is a data sim card that you should use in your mobile phone for a full flat rate.
-But during my travels I was never tempted to phone (as only few people were able to communicate in English) but I always used helpful apps like: Hyperdia (aid for travelling by train – gives you exact information about the timetable, platform etc.) Google Maps: for finding the places of accommodations.
+It is absolutely essential that you purchase a data sim card that allows you to make use of your mobile phone for a full flat rate.
+I should however note that during my travels I was never tempted to make any phone calls (as only a few people were able to communicate in English).
+That being said, I did find it helpful to have access to important mobile apps like: Hyperdia (aid for traveling by rail in Japan – it gives you exact information about the timetable, platform etc.) and Google Maps: for finding the places of accommodations.

 You will need Wi-Fi to start the sim-card.
 Check out the various 4G SIM cards and Wi-Fi devices in Japan from Klook.
 You can purchase them online, get all the information that you need, and organise to pick it up at the airport when you arrive.